MattAGUT/fakemap/README.md

 - The ability to print the metadata for a GeoTIFF

 ## Examples
--All features include a jupyter notebook that can be opened for a demonstration Click the examples tab to learn more and see the example notebooks.
+- All features include a jupyter notebook that can be opened for a demonstration Click the examples tab to learn more and see the example notebooks.

 ## Credits